jumpingrivers/ibmsunburst/README.md

 # IBM Personality Insights sunburst diagrams in R

-The goal of ibmsunburst is to wrap the [javascript library that IBM have produced](https://github.com/personality-insights/sunburst-chart/) for making sunburst personality insights charts for use in R and R Markdown documents.
+The goal of ibmsunburst is to wrap the [JavaScript library that IBM have produced](https://github.com/personality-insights/sunburst-chart/) for making sunburst personality insights charts for use in R and R Markdown documents.

 Work on this package was part-sponsored by [Hendrik Feddersen](//github.com/Hendrik147), a prominent HR Analytics advocate.

 ## Installations